×

 Nowadays, some travel agencies are committed to improving special needs travel.
 People with physical disabilities like diminishing eyesight, muscular dystrophy, and even reading problems will definitely require a travel agent to escort you through the airport.

-Parents who are traveling with special needs children like autism, down syndrome, or emotional disturbances would require added assistance.
+Parents who are traveling with special needs children, such as those with autism, Down syndrome, or emotional disturbances, would require added assistance.
 Hammer Travel is a famous travel agency that offers discounted packages, including convenient airport parking and an airport tour.

-Every single airport, has special needs facilities that cover your entire journey – from the time you reach the parking lot to safely boarding the plane, and conveniently making through the airport tour.
+Every single airport has special needs facilities that cover your entire journey.
 Knowing your rights and the different special needs facilities can maximize your experience at the airport.

 Here are some major services you should know about: